Toumba Stadium

-Toumba Stadium (Στάδιο Τούμπας) is a multi–purpose stadium in Thessaloniki, Greece, mainly used for football.
+Toumba Stadium (Στάδιο Τούμπας) is a multi-purpose stadium in Thessaloniki, Greece, mainly used for football.
 It is property of AC PAOK and hosts PAOK FC since its completion in 1959.
 The official name of the stadium is simply PAOK Stadium (Στάδιο ΠΑΟΚ), but through the years it has become synonymous with the borough it is built at, the borough of Toumba.

 History

 The construction started in 1958 and completed in 1959.
 Patrons on the project were the Ministry of Culture and Sport (Greece), which offered the amount of 1,100,000 drachmas, while the Hellenic National Defence General Staff owned the space and contributed decisively to expropriate it for the stadium.

 The then defense minister Georgios Themelis vouched for the expropriation of the area of Toumba Stadium during the Konstantinos Karamanlis government in 1958.
 The architect of the project was Minas Trempelas and the engineer was Antonis Trigliano.
-The inauguration event was scheduled for Sunday 6 September 1959 with a friendly encounter against AEK FC.
+The inauguration event was scheduled for Sunday 6 September 1959 with a friendly encounter against AEK Athens.

 The stadium is located in the district of Toumba in eastern Thessaloniki.
-Its original capacity was around 20,000 and would be expanded continuously until 1971, when it was finally expanded to 45,000 capacity, becoming the second largest stadium in the country, behind Kaftanzoglio Stadium, home of rivals Iraklis Thessaloniki.
+Its original capacity was around 20,000 and would be expanded continuously until 1971, when it was finally expanded to 45,000 capacity, becoming the second largest stadium in the country, behind Kaftanzoglio Stadium, home of rivals Iraklis.
 After the collapse of Toumba's Gate 8 in March 1980 and the Karaiskakis Stadium disaster in February 1981, the legal capacity was lowered to 41,073 until the installation of seating on all stands in 1998, which reduced the capacity to 32,000 (seated).
 The introduction of security zones in 2000 further reduced the capacity to the current capacity of 29,000 seats.

 A record attendance of 45,252 has been recorded in a 1st division football match between PAOK and AEK on 19 December 1976.
 The stadium also regularly hosted local athletics events in the 20th century.
 It also was the venue for the 2003 Greek Cup Final.

 Gate 1, where the teams enter the stadium on a matchday, saw a major update in the summer of 1985 when a cantilever roof was installed, which got entirely replaced in preparation for the 2004 Olympics 18 years later.

 The stadium's official name is simply "PAOK Stadium", however it is commonly referred to as "Toumba" after the district where is located.
 It is also nicknamed "Cathedral" by PAOK fans.

 Toumba Stadium is infamous for its hostile atmosphere, a factor that led to the attribution of the Stadium as 'The Black Hell'.
 On all home matches, when the players walk out of the tunnel, the song Hells Bells by AC/DC is heard from the stadium's speakers.